wolfbeacon/wolfbeacon-index/README.md

 Open source software is the most rewarding software since it benefits not only the users of that software but the tech community by providing useful and efficient code to share.
 WolfBeacon will always be open source as we believe that is the best way to build a product and a community!

+##Our Core Team Principles

+We believe that communication, team growth and strong mentorship is the key to success within any team.
+With a dedicated Slack channel, weekly status updates and quick team meetings we have developed an internal community like growth-culture.